bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 ## Establishing a connection

 To access the MongoDB database, you first need a connection.
-The connection is represented by a `MongoClient` class.
-The connection requires the server's availability (see <https://docs.mongodb.com/manual/reference/connection-string/> for details on the connection string).
+A `MongoClient` class represents the connection.
+We need the server address to establish a connection (see <https://docs.mongodb.com/manual/reference/connection-string/> for details on the connection string).

 ```csharp
 var client = new MongoClient("mongodb://localhost:27017");
 ```

-The connection should be treated as a singleton, and not disposed of.
+The connection should be treated as a singleton and not disposed of.

 !!! info "Connection lifetime"
-    The connection is typically stored in a global static variable, or in an IoC (Inversion of Control) / DI (Dependency Injection) store.
+    The connection is typically stored in a global static variable, or an IoC (Inversion of Control) / DI (Dependency Injection) store.

-Although the database name may be in the connection string (eg `mongodb://localhost:27017/datadriven`), it is used only for authentication.
+Although the database name may be in the connection string (e.g. `mongodb://localhost:27017/datadriven`), it is used only for authentication.
 Thus, after establishing the connection, we need to specify what database we will use.

 ```csharp
 var db = client.GetDatabase("datadriven");